-3.6 Graph Tracing
+3.7 Graph Tracing

-Figure 5: Primitive graph types used by Polynator.
+Figure 7: Primitive graph types used by Polynator.
 Universal vertices are highlighted in red.

-Graph theory is a field of mathematics concerned with networks of vertices which are connected by edges.
-Polynator uses it to identify and isolate specific shapes in larger molecules or infinite frameworks.
-For this purpose, it constructs a simple, undirected graph by connecting the atoms in a given structure via one of the methods discussed in section 4.2.
-The graph tracing algorithm then finds all crystallographically unique subgraphs in this full graph that have the specified shape.
-Fig. 5 shows a number of primitive graph types which can be traced directly using atoms as vertices.
+As explained in section 3.2.3, Graph theory is a field of mathematics concerned with networks of vertices which are connected by edges.
+Polynator uses it to identify and isolate specific subgraphs in graphs of larger molecules or infinite For this purpose, it constructs a simple, undirected graph by connecting the atoms in a given structure via one of the methods discussed in section 4.2.
+The graph tracing algorithm then finds all crystallographically unique subgraphs in this full graph that are isomorphic to the specified subgraph.
+In other words, it implements a substructure search without preceeding knowledge of the structures to be searched.
+Fig. 7 shows a number of primitive graph types which can be traced directly using atoms as vertices.
 If the target has a universal vertex, each unique atom in the crystal structure is checked by evaluating all combinations of the appropriate number of neighbors of that atom.
 If the strategy aims at a star, propeller or complete graph, this evaluation is purely based on the neighbor vertex degrees.
 For slices, wheels and hourglasses, in addition to that, it is necessary to check how many disjoint subgraphs would result if the traced graph would be isolated and the universal vertex removed.
 If the target is a chain or ring, candidates are obtained by iteratively adding members starting at each unique atom.

-More complex graphs are traced in a bottom-up, multi-step process, with each step using the graphs found in previous steps as vertices.
-For example, Polynator uses a two-step process to find all subgraphs constituting truncated tetrahedra.
+More complex graphs are traced in a bottom-up, multi-step process, with each step using the subgraphs found in previous steps as vertices.
+For example, Polynator uses a two-step process to search the graph of a crystal structure for all subgraphs constituting truncated tetrahedra.
 In the first step, all six-membered rings are identified.
 These rings are treated as vertices in the second step.
-An edge is established between any two such vertices if the underlying rings share exactly two atoms.
+An edge is established between any two such vertices if the corresponding six-membered rings share exactly two atoms.
 The algorithm then looks for tetrahedra (complete graphs with four vertices) in the abstract graph constructed this way.
 Each finding is checked by looking at the degree (number of next neighbors) of each atom.
 In a truncated tetrahedron, each atom will have degree 3.
 No other graph which can be traced this way has this property.

 Unfortunately, it is not always sufficient to check only the atom degrees.
-In some instances, as illustrated in fig. 6, compiling the degrees of all vertices does not unambiguously identify the target graph.
-If this is the case, extended neighbor counting is required.
-This iterates over all vertices, producing a list of numbers for each of them.
-This list contains the number of vertices which are one edge away from the sample vertex, then the number of vertices which are two edges away, and so on until each vertex in the graph is registered.
-This yields a relatively compact identifier which is not always strictly unique to a graph, but in practice sufficient to differentiate between graphs that were traced using the bottom-up method explained above.
+In some instances, as illustrated in fig. 8, compiling the degrees of all vertices does not unambiguously identify the target graph.
+If this is the case, it is required to check the shell IDs.
+This is done by iterating over all vertices in the candidate subgraph, producing a list of numbers for each of them.
+This list contains the number of vertices which are one edge away from the sample vertex, then the number of vertices which are two edges away, and so on until each vertex in the subgraph is registered.
+This yields a relatively compact identifier which is not always strictly unique to a graph, but in practice sufficient to differentiate between graphs given that were traced from specific components using the bottom-up method explained above.